BrianaNzivu/EngineeringEducation/UI_Layouts/index.md

 - It is challenging to use it for a complex UI.

 ### View group layouts used in Android.
-The following are layouts popularly used as view groups.
+The following are layouts popularly used as view groups:
 ### A)ScrollView.
 The ScrollView is a view group that allows scrollable content.
 Scrolling in the ScrollView is either vertically or horizontally.
 The layout uses the `<ScrollView>` tag.
 A ScrollView can only support one direct child; otherwise, one must add view groups, e.g., Linear Layout, if they want the scroll view to be more detailed.
 One can use it as a view group only.